 The Company is subject to taxation in the United States and various states and foreign jurisdictions.
-Our United States federal income tax returns for tax years since 2000 are subject to examination by the Internal Revenue Service.
+Our United States federal income tax returns for tax years since 2001 are subject to examination by the Internal Revenue Service.
+The Internal Revenue Service recently concluded their examination of tax years through 2004.
 Our principal state income tax returns for tax years since 1998 are subject to examination by the state tax authorities.